Relative stationary dynamical systems

 Here we used that $\delta_{\tilde{y}}\otimes \mu^{\mathbb{N}} (\bigcup_{y\neq \tilde{y}}\{y\}\times \Omega_y) \leq \delta_{\tilde{y}}\otimes \mu^{\mathbb{N}} (\bigcup_{y\neq \tilde{y}}\{y\}\times \G^{\mathbb{N}})=0.$ \end{proof}

-With the collection of our previous results, we can now define a relative boundary map as follows. \begin{cor} Let $\pi: (X,\nu)\longrightarrow (Y,\eta)$ be relatively $\mu$-stationary map.
-Then there exists an almost everywhere defined map which is $\G$-equivariant and measurable. \end{cor}
+With the collection of our previous results, we can now define a relative boundary map as follows. \begin{corollary} Let $\pi: (X,\nu)\longrightarrow (Y,\eta)$ be relatively $\mu$-stationary map.
+Then there exists an almost everywhere defined map which is $\G$-equivariant and measurable. \end{corollary}